dirkbeer/adsb-analysis/README.md

 * graph1090's *Peak Range* and *Avg Max Range* are misleading because they tell you where you can occasionally get lucky. *Maximum reliable range* tells you how far out you can receive complete quality data.
 * graph1090's *Message Rate* and *Aircraft Seen/Tracked* are misleading because they fluctuate by the minute depending on time of day and flight schedules.
 The *maximum reliable range* is stable so you can be sure changes where due to your setup.

-***Usage***

-The optimization procedure I'm currently using is:

-1) set the gain to make sure it's as high as possible without overloading the receiver (e.g. using autogain `for i in {0..30}; do sudo autogain1090; sleep 120; done &`),
-2) wait an hour for some data and then check the knee range with adsb-analysis,
-3) modify my setup and repeat.

-The plot above is an example using 2 hours of data.
-It shows roughly the pattern expected in theory:

-* The P(D) stays high (90%-100%) at low ranges where the signal is well above the detection threshold of the receiver.
-* At the range where the signal gets near the detection threshold, P(D) starts dropping rapidly.
-* Where this transition happens (the "knee") is the *maximum reliable range* of the receiver/amplifier/filter/antenna system.